Whatbox Logo

 This is more subjective than most of our security choices.
 The composition of passwords has been an ongoing debate for several years, and we fall into the camp that believes in allowing as many types of passwords as possible.

-People don't want the cognitive load of remembering more complex passwords, so if you require lower + upper + number they will change their password from "password" to "Password1" which is not much better.
+People don't want the cognitive load of remembering more complex passwords, so if you require lower + upper + number they will change their password from "password" to "Password1" which is not better.

-A password that consists entirely of lowercase letters or only numbers can still be stronger (more entropy) than one with uppercase letters, symbols, etc. simply due to length.
+A password that consists entirely of lowercase letters or only numbers can still be stronger (more entropy) than one with uppercase letters, symbols, etc., simply due to length.
 Passwords of any length can also be useless if they're reused across many websites and become known to an attacker.

-We have experimented with the haveibeenpwned API in the past.
+We have experimented with the HaveIBeenPwned API in the past.
 This denylist can catch all passwords known to attackers (and would statistically block all the easy ones like "123456").
 Unfortunately, we have refrained from deploying this because people find it upsetting when you tell them their password is known to blackhat attackers.

 For some of the discussions we've watched over the years: